FAQs for EyeDetect, the best lie detector on the market, and IdentityDetect, the fastest way to find out if someone is lying about who they are.

-This type of test is based on the premise that muscles in the voice box tighten or loosen, which changes the sound of the voice.
+This test is based on the premise that muscles in the voice box tighten or loosen when lying, which changes the sound of the voice.
 The small, involuntary frequency modulations in the voice when under stress (i.e., lying) are measured.

 Lab studies conducted by researchers at the University of Padua, Italy and confirmed by field studies run by Converus, Inc. confirm the accuracy of IdentityDetect is 90%.

-Any industry concerned with validating the identity of its customers will benefit greatly from using IdentityDetect.
+Any industry concerned with validating the identity of its customers or employees will benefit greatly from using IdentityDetect.
 There is great initial interest from financial services and immigration, but also we see application for IdentityDetect in pre-employment screening, real estate leasing, vacation rentals and relationship sites.